Special Membership Offer – 2018

 We are keen to enlist more shareholder/members of Bread for Good Community Benefit Society.
-So, for a limited period we’ve reduced the minimum share purchase to £75 (from £100).
+So we’ve reduced the minimum share purchase to £75 (from £100).
 You are, of course welcome to buy as many shares as you like up to our maximum of £3,000 (as explained below).

 If you spend £75 or more on shares in Bread for Good Community Benefit Society, you will be entitled to a £20 voucher to spend on freshly milled heritage wheat flour or grain or a stone mill to grind your own.
-If you’d like a voucher, simply check the box where indicated and we’ll email you a code to use in the Scotland The Bread online shop.
+If you’d like a voucher, simply check the box where indicated and, in addition to your Share Certificate, we’ll send a voucher with a code to use in the Scotland The Bread online shop.

 Conditions: only one voucher per share purchaser; minimum online purchase of £25 using the voucher (excluding postage/shipping which must be paid for); vouchers cannot be used to buy shares; this offer may be withdrawn without notice at the discretion of Bread for Good Community Benefit Society.